-To avoid incurring huge repair bills, as a building owner you should keep gutters clean by getting rid of leaves in autumn, maintaining the flashings, replacing the tiles and roofing slates.
+To avoid incurring huge repair bills, as a building owner you should keep gutters clean by getting rid of leaves in autumn, maintaining the flashings, replacing the tiles, and roofing slates.
 To prevent decay, you should also prevent water from entering the building fabric by ensuring that the chimneys are pointed and capped properly.
-This is important especially if you are keen to protecting a building’s historic fabric.
+This is important especially if you are keen to protect a building’s historic fabric.

 #2 Using Cement Instead Of Lime For Mortars

 Traditionally constructed brickwork is usually reinforced by soft lime mortar.
 This makes it very flexible.
-The face of the brickwork and soft stone can however fail especially when it is bedded in hard cement which will restrict its movement.
+The face of the brickwork and soft stone can, however, fail especially when it is bedded in hard cement which will restrict its movement.
 This is because there is considerable stress on the wall surface bound by the cement.
 Cement mortars also being impermeable will hardly allow the structure to breathe.
 This means that any trapped moisture in the brick or stone will be forced to evaporate, an incident that may expose the stone or brick structure to deterioration.

 #3 Painting Or Coating Surfaces Which Were Originally Left Natural

 In walls where evaporation is mainly concentrated around salty surrounds, the salty will eventually crystallize resulting to decay.
-This is a feature that is notable with non-porous modern paints, stone consolidants and cementitious coatings.
+This is a feature that is notable with non-porous modern paints, stone consolidated, and cementitious coatings.
 Such walls do lock moisture in them forcing evaporation to occur.
 In an inside wall where moisture is forced to evaporate, damp patches will be seen.
 The increased moisture levels at such areas will then cause certain materials particularly timber, daub, cob and other earth mixtures to rot.